A Conversation With Julie McDowell

 8. Where do you see the standardisation of frameworks going?

-I think it’s helpful to have standardisation of frameworks and reporting standards.
-It can be confusing for companies to know which guidelines to follow.
+It’s helpful to have standardisation of frameworks and reporting standards, but it can be confusing for companies to know which guidelines to follow.
 It is important for any guidelines to be developed in collaboration with the industry, rather than being imposed from outside without input from those directly involved.
-As an aside, the SDGs, or Sustainable Development Goals, were originally created for governments.
+As an aside, the SDGs were originally created for governments.
 However, businesses and investment firms are now using them as standards.
 It will be interesting to see how this trend continues.

 9. Do you have any final thoughts to share?